• Skip to primary navigation

 Browned salmon loaf on a platter.

-Perfect Salmon Loaf
+Making A Perfect Salmon Loaf

 Then, I read that having a little more oil in the mixture helps to hold the meat together.
 I used 2 tablespoons of butter to sauté and soften the vegetables.

-Secondly, soak the cracker crumbs before they are mixed in.
+Secondly, soak the Cracker Crumbs before they are mixed in.
 It makes sense that dry crumbs could leave dry spots that wouldn’t hold together well once baked.

 Slices of salmon loaf with dill sauce.